homeymusic/mami.codi.R/README.md

 behavioral results?
 Are there examples at other resolutions of a consonance peak in the center of a dissonance trough?

+TODO: add a plot that matches this text:

-Performers of instruments with quantized semitones, like keyboards and fretted strings–especially beginners and their audiences–are aware that highly dissonant intervals (M7 and m2) surround the globally maximum consonant tonic peak at the unison interval (P1).
-Dissonance decreases with each semitone step away from the tonic until we reach the perfect fifth below (P5) and the perfect fourth above (P4).
+Performers of instruments with quantized semitones, like keyboards and fretted strings–especially beginners and their audiences–are aware that the globally maximum consonant peak at the unison interval, P1, has highly dissonant interval neighbors on both sides, M7 and m2.
+Dissonance decreases with each semitone step away from M7 and m2 until the perfect fifth, P5, below and the perfect fourth, P4, above.

 That is to say, at the resolution of 11 semitones, the tonic pitch is a consonance peak in the center of a dissonance trough.

-The MaMi.CoDi model predicts consonance peaks in the center of dissonance troughs at both of those scales of resolution.
+As the tolerance value of the MaMi.CoDi model increases the consonance peaks expand width until they over come the dissonance peaks.
+See plots, below.

 #### M3 Major Third